Making Opportunities for Creative Pursuits

 You must be logged in to view the full article!

 How do you motivate your child to be creative?

 When your children are still young, what are some things you can do to encourage them to enjoy childhood and utilize their creativity instead of turning to a device to provide all their entertainment?

-A building center or plastic tub full of building supplies provides an opportunity for trial and error and figuring out the best way to create a project.
-Of course Legos are great, but so are other building materials.
+A tub with building supplies provides an opportunity for trial and error and figuring out the best way to create a project.
+Of course, Legos are great but so are other building materials.
 A visit to a construction site dumpster (with permission) or the local home improvement store can yield endless pieces for modular play.
 Various size pieces of PVC pipe and fittings, boards (remove any nails or splinters), and other building materials make for fort building paradise.
 Add a few sheets from a yard sale and your children may want to spend the night in their new creation.

 As with any activity for young children, you will need to set parameters on where they can spread out their creative supplies and how they will need to clean them up and return them to the storage tub.
 Eventually they will be able to independently choose activities, rather than always going to a device for entertainment.

 By offering this unstructured time, think of the opportunities you are providing for your child.
 They are practicing skills that use creativity, imagination, and innovation.
 So next time your youngster starts to whine, instead of handing over the iPad, reach for an activity tub to inspire them